reinteractive/secretlink/README.md

 Configuration options are stored in config/initializers/snapsecret.rb, and can be used to:

 - Restrict creation of secrets to email addresses from certain domains.
-- Allow various oauth providers to authenticate when creating a secret
+- Restrict sharing of secrets to email addresses from certain domains.
+- Set a maximum expiry time for secrets.

 The typical workflow is: